 “Reflections I”, was named “Critics' Choice” by the German Record Critics’ Award Association.
 Her recording of the Morton Feldman’s concerto “Violin and Orchestra” with Frankfurt Radio Symphony Orchestra under Emilio Pomárico was released in 2013.

 Ms Widmann has played with Leipzig Gewandhaus, Orchestre National de France, Tonhalle Zurich, Czech Philharmonic, Vienna Radio Symphony, London Philharmonic, BBC Symphony, Bayerische Rundfunk, with distinguished conductors such as Sir Simon Rattle, Riccardo Chailly, Sir Roger Norrington, Vladimir Jurowski, Jonathan Nott, and Pablo Heras-Casado.

 Voted ‘Artist of the Year’ at the 2013 International Classical Music Awards, Ms Widmann is a keen chamber musician and Artistic Director of Germany’s oldest chamber music festival, the Sommerliche Musiktage Hitzacker.
 She regularly appears at such widely known festivals as Berliner Festspieler, Salzburg, Lucerne, Festival d' Automne and Mecklenburg-Vorpommern.

 Carolin Widmann was born in Munich and studied with Igor Ozim in Cologne, Michèle Auclair in Boston and David Takeno at the Guildhall School of Music and Drama in London.

-Since 2006, she has been professor of violin at Leipzig’s University of Music and Theater “Felix Mendelssohn-Bartholdy”.
+Since 2006, she has been professor of violin at Leipzig’s University of Music and Theatre “Felix Mendelssohn-Bartholdy”.

 This biography is to be reproduced without any changes, omissions or additions,